Introduction

 Differential Diagnosis

-Pancreatic cancer often presents with vague, non-specific features.
-The differential diagnoses are vast and include:
+Pancreatic cancer often presents with vague and non-specific features, and as such the differential diagnoses are vast:

 - Causes of obstructive jaundice – gallstone disease, cholangiocarcinoma